MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-proxy-block-session-aad.md

 ---
-title: Block downloads from unmanaged devices with Cloud App Security Conditional Access App Control tutorial
+title: Block downloads from unmanaged devices with Defender for Cloud Apps Conditional Access App Control tutorial
 description: This tutorial describes the scenario for protecting your organization against downloads of sensitive data by unmanaged devices using Azure AD reverse proxy capabilities. ms.date: 02/24/2021 ms.topic: tutorial